 Main Street USA, Tomorrowland, Mickey’s Toontown, Frontierland, Critter Country, New Orleans Square, Adventureland, and Fantasyland are the eight different themed lands that make up Disneyland.
 Each of these lands is based on a well-known figure or topic from the past.

 The limited number of lands at Disney’s California Adventure is the product of a lot of hard effort and constant innovation that has gone into making this Disneyland park stand apart from others.
-These themes include Buena Vista Street, Grizzly Peak, Paradise Pier, Hollywoodland, Cars Land, and more.
+These themes include Buena Vista Street, Grizzly Peak, Pixar Pier, Hollywoodland, Cars Land, and more.